-We dont min jade, we only surface collections, this is call quarrying operation and all our jade product are according to international trade rules our products are considered fair trade products because our production of jade doesn’t cause misery, hunger, poverty, deaths, diseases, environmental destruction, human suffering, pollution of rivers or deforestation.
-Fair Trade regulations have already banned global marketing of Burmese (Myanmar) Jade due to human rights and environmental atrocities.
+Our jade mining operation and all our jade products are in compliance with international trade rules.
+Our products are considered fair trade products because our production of jade doesn’t cause misery, hunger, poverty, deaths nor disease.
+Our methods do not cause environmental destruction nor human suffering, pollution of rivers or deforestation.
+Fair Trade regulations have already banned global marketing of Burmese Jade due to human rights and environmental atrocities.
 Our vision is to save Guatemalan jade for future generations.

 In 2010, Mary Louise Johnson Ridinger founded an American 501-3 non-profit organization, The Maya Conservancy and Asociación Conservación Maya Asocoma in Guatemala.
 The purpose of the associations is to preserve and protect Mayan and pre-Mayan archaeological sites throughout Mesoamerica.